dpaustman/Java-MapReduce/README.md

 List the 'user id' and 'rating' of users that reviewed businesses located in “Palo Alto” Required files are 'business' and 'review'.

-Please use In Memory Join technique to answer this problem.
+Please use ```diff  In Memory Join technique  ```to answer this problem.
 Hint: Please load all data in business.csv file into the distributed cache.

 Sample output